 ⏩ After adding those new data with the raw data, press ALT+F5 in the Pivot Table.

-⏩ And you’ll see the updated data like the following screenshot.
+⏩ And you’ll see the updated data in the following screenshot.

 5. Updating Pivot Table Range Using VBA Code